sarah-abdelfattah/GUC-TAs-Portal/README.txt

 - To launch the server: npm /server/index.js
 - The server is listening to port 3000
 - for seeded data (some locations/departments/faculties/staff members) please uncomment "dummy.seedDB();" found in index.js, then run once then comment it back again after seeing the last message "Seeded TA successfully"
+- sheet routes has organized data related to our work
 - Routes: